Skin Looks Worse After Chemical Peel (What Happened?)

 Here are some signs to look out for that may mean you’re experiencing an infection from your chemical peel:

-• Pain, redness, and swelling that lasts beyond 2 weeks and seems to get worse
+• Pain, redness, and swelling that last beyond 2 weeks and seem to get worse

 • Fever